ianmackenzie/elm-units/README.md

 --> 96.56064

 -- Reverse engineer the speed of light from defined
--- lengths/durations ('one light year per year') speedOfLight =
+-- lengths/durations (the speed of light is 'one light -- year per year') speedOfLight =
     Length.lightYears 1
         |> Quantity.per (Duration.julianYears 1)